Shayon Harrison: Politehnica Iași

 On 25 August 2022, Harrison was officially announced as Romanian Liga II side Politehnica Iași's new signing.
 After winning promotion to Liga I in 2023, he went on a goal scoring streak of 5 goals in 6 games in November.

 AC Oulu

 After a short stint with UTA Arad, Harrison moved to Finland and signed with Veikkausliiga club AC Oulu on 4 July 2025.
 On 13 July, Harrison scored in his debut for his new club shortly after being subbed on, by the winning goal in a crucial 3–2 home win over KTP.

+On 29 January 2026, Harrison joined Slovak First Football League side Tatran Prešov on a free transfer.

+Eastbourne Borough

+On 25 September, Harrison returned to English football, signing for Isthmian Premier Division side Eastbourne Borough.